Abhilash-Chandran/vega_embed_flutter/example/example.md

 This is an example flutter web app which renders multiple vega-lite specs in one page using column and row arrangements.

-## Running the example from the repo.
+## Running the flutter web example from the repo.

 This example can be run by changing into the example folder and running for web using the following commands.